ERP integration: When, why, and how

 Benefits of seamless cloud ERP integration

-The benefits of cloud ERP are already long-established in several business areas – including better productivity, improved visibility, and a centralized source of truth across the organization.
+The benefits of cloud ERP are already long-established in several business areas – including better productivity, improved visibility, and a centralised source of truth across the organisation.
 Essentially, ERP integration means that companies can deliver all those benefits across a greater breadth and depth of operations throughout their entire business.

 - Regulatory compliance.
 The past couple of years have seen record-setting legal settlements around HR compliance alone.
 Integrating the power of cloud ERP into all your regulatory processes helps to ensure business-wide compliance across your operations.

 - Agility and faster decision-making.
 Rapidly changing business and customer demands mean that companies must be able to to pivot quickly and responsively.
-When people and processes are integrated across your entire organization – you get the speed and agility you need to make informed decisions and rapid operational optimizations.
+When people and processes are integrated across your entire organisation – you get the speed and agility you need to make informed decisions and rapid operational optimisations.

-- Supply chain optimization.
-From raw materials and manufacturing processes to your customers’ front door – every element of supply chain management can be optimized with the greater end-to-end visibility and analytical capability that cloud ERP solutions are built to drive and support.
+- Supply chain optimisation.
+From raw materials and manufacturing processes to your customers’ front door – every element of supply chain management can be optimised with the greater end-to-end visibility and analytical capability that cloud ERP solutions are built to drive and support.

 - Visual workflows.
-To optimize and automate workflows, you must first be able to see them and map them from a centralized viewpoint.
+To optimise and automate workflows, you must first be able to see them and map them from a centralised viewpoint.
 ERP integration helps to deliver these views quickly, in flexible and actionable ways.